rafterjs/rafter/packages/core/README.md

 ### Routes

-The routes file (`.routes.js`) exports an array of objects which define the http method, route, controller and action. eg.
+The routes file (`.routes.ts`) exports an array of objects which define the http method, route, controller and action. eg.

 ```javascript
 export default [